Comprehensive Salary Management in Enterprises: 2026 Guide

 Payroll data, sensitive personal data

-Payslips contain personal data as defined by GDPR No. 2016/679: name, forename, social security number (NIR), salary amount, family situation, tax rate.
+Payslips contain personal data within the meaning of GDPR n°2016/679: name, first name, social security number (NIR), salary amount, family situation, tax rate.
 The data controller (the employer) must:

 - Define a legal basis for each processing (legal obligation for payroll)